-Dr. Xinyu Nan, a medical oncologist with the Center for Cancer Prevention and Treatment at the Providence St. Joseph Hospital in Orange County, CA, told MNT that antibody drug conjugates are effective at targeting the cancer.
+Dr. Xinyu Nan, a medical oncologist with the Center for Cancer Prevention and Treatment at the Providence St. Joseph Hospital in Orange County, California, told MNT that antibody-drug conjugates are effective at targeting the cancer.

-According to Dr. Crystal Fancher, the lack of receptors to target mean that some treatments for other forms of breast cancer are not effective for triple-negative breast cancer.
+According to Dr. Crystal Fancher, the lack of receptors to target means that some treatments for other forms of breast cancer are not effective for TNBC.

 “Unlike other breast cancers that have hormone receptors, like HER2, triple-negative is harder to treat,” she told MNT.

-Platinum chemotherapy, or chemotherapy using platinum-based drugs, is common in the treatment of triple-negative breast cancer due to its effectiveness.
+Platinum chemotherapy, or chemotherapy using platinum-based drugs, is common in the treatment of TNBC due to its effectiveness.
 However, research has shown that severe side effects can limit its use.

 Dr. Nan estimated that about 40% of people can use a combination of immunotherapy and chemotherapy.

 There are several new and ongoing studies looking at treatments for TNBC.

 Dr. Fancher encouraged people with TNBC to look into trials.

 “Research on clinical trials is really important,” she told MNT.
 “If you [have] triple-negative breast cancer, consider a clinical trial.
 It helps move the research forward.
 There are lots of trials out there, and many are having good results.”